hammer-wang/academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD in Electrical and Computer Engineering: Machine Learning and Computer Vision track
+  - course: PhD in Electrical and Computer Engineering (Machine Learning and Computer Vision track)
     institution: University of Michigan
     year: 2021
   - course: BEng in Electrical Engineering